buildit/org-design/Recruitment/JobSpecs/why_us.md

-###About us
+###Who we are

-Buildit is a transformation studio, a company that helps create better companies.

-We partner with clients to build new products and services, and help their teams scale independently.
+Buildit is a transformation studio.
+We are a company that helps create better companies.
+We partner with our clients to build innovative product-service experiences, and help high calibre development teams to scale independently.

+###What we do
-We are not a consultancy, and not an outsourcer.
-We are a hands-on partner that participates and cares about the detail.
-The Buildit team invests significantly with every client we work with, we focus on getting things done, helping prove a method and a model to unlock future speed and scale.
+In a constantly evolving world, Buildit helps make the future.
+We are a hands-on partner that cares about the detail, and understand how to innovate:

+* Leverage world class design capabilities, via Designit
+* Form teams of change makers
+* Host those teams in a highly collaborative studio environment
-We specialise in customer centricity, high calibre engineering and flow.
+* Combine customer centricity with high calibre engineering

-We have done this before, transforming large organisations with millions of users.
-And now we’re applying what we’ve learned to help create the next generation of business.
+* Value 'doing the right things' as much as 'doing things right'

 ###Why us?
 Do you think there’s something wrong with the way most companies approach problems, whether they’re people, process, or technology related?